Hdave00/Biomaterial-Selection-and-Bioinformatics-Tool/master_data/masterdata.md

 - Pros/Cons
 One merged dataset -> simpler pipeline, single regression model, easy to manage once cleaned.

-Multi-file feeding -> avoids one monster CSV, more flexible, but requires a slightly more advanced data loader.
+Multi-file feeding -> avoids one big CSV, more flexible, but requires a slightly more advanced data loader.

 Multi-task model -> best if datasets measure different but related outputs, not the exact same property.